SHAPE FOR CHANGE MANAGEMENT

 You’re losing margin to unrecovered change

-Daily reports are time-consuming, so they don't get completed consistently and critical details go missing.
+Daily progress reports are time-consuming, so they don't get completed consistently and critical details go missing.

 You don’t see change when it happens